Jade City (novel): Jade City

 Bero, a thief, attempts to steal jade from a No Peak Fist.
-He and his Abukei accomplice Sampa are quickly caught and brought to Kaul Hilo for punishment.
+He and his Abukei accomplice Sampa are quickly caught and brought to the Horn of No Peak, Kaul Hilo for punishment.
 Hilo takes the two boys to be questioned in the presence of his brother Lan, the clan Pillar.
 Hilo attempts to convince Lan that the Mountain clan is squeezing No Peak territory, but he is opposed by Doru the Weather Man, who counsels a peaceful solution.
 Feeling frustrated and unsupported by Doru, Lan asks his grandfather Kaul Sen for permission to replace Doru, but Kaul Sen refuses to allow it.
 Lan's sister Shae returns to Kekon from her studies abroad, but she declines to become involved in clan business and refuses to wear her jade.

 The Mountain kidnaps Emery Anden, the adopted cousin of Kaul Lan, Hilo, and Shae.
 Ayt Mada offers Anden a position in her clan, signaling that she wishes to unite the Mountain and No Peak.
 Once Anden has been returned safely, Lan begins to move against the Mountain.
 He proposes a new law preventing any one clan from gaining control of the Kekon Jade Alliance, and he sends Shae to audit the KJA's accounts.

 The Mountain makes an attempt on Hilo's life.
 Lan duels a Mountain clan member and is successful.
 In the aftermath, Hilo asks his brother for permission to marry his girlfriend Wen.
 Despite his misgivings about Hilo marrying a stone-eye from a disreputable family, Lan gives his permission.

 Lan is injured in the duel, but he cannot show weakness by failing to wear the additional jade he has won.
 He arranges for Anden to bring him packages of shine.
 When Anden realizes what he is delivering, he pleads with Lan to stop using the drug.
 When Shae comes to see Anden, he fails to tell her about Lan's drug use.